crayon/azure-cost-control/README.md

 - The script checks and validates various permissions related to Azure subscriptions, management groups, reservations, SavingsPlans, and billing accounts.
 - It performs role assignments to ensure proper access for the created Azure Active Directory Application.
 - Results and summary information are displayed at the end of the script execution.
-- Securely send the generated CSV file to [Crayon](mailto:CloudCostControl@crayon.com) and delete the "Crayon" directory from the local machine after the email has been sent.
+- Securely send information from generated CSV file using https://deila.sensa.is to [Crayon](mailto:CloudCostControl@crayon.com) and delete the "Crayon" directory from the local machine after the email has been sent.

 ## Release Notes

+### Version 1.0.8
+#### Introduced logging, tenant, BillingBenefits and token retrieval changes
+Added login method selection (Interactive Browser/Device Code) Added tenant selection capability
+Aligned Microsoft Graph authentication with Azure authentication method Improved secure token handling using NetworkCredential with AsSecureString parameter Added role assignments for BillingBenefits provider role enabling future capabilities of:
+- View and read savings plans across the entire tenant
+- Access details about existing savings plans including commitment amounts, terms, utilization, and savings
+- See savings plan recommendations and eligibility
+New role assignment cannot modify, create, or delete savings plans (read-only access)

 ### Version 1.0.7
 #### Improved support for MCA agreements